thindil/steamsky/bin/doc/MODDING.md

 file *game.dat* in *data* directory and edit attribute `value` of tag `strenghtname`.
 Value must be existing attribute name.

-## Healing skill name
-To change which skill is used for healing wounded crew members, open file *game.dat* in *data* directory and edit `value` attribute of tag `healingskill`.
-Value must be existing skill name.

 ## Piloting skill name
 To change which skill is used for piloting ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `pilotingskill`.
 Value must